-The Fund may purchase securities on a when-issued basis or purchase or sell securities on a forward commitment basis beyond the customary settlement time.
-These transactions involve a commitment by the Fund to purchase or sell securities at a future date.
+The Funds may purchase securities on a when-issued basis, including TBA ("To Be Announced") securities, or purchase or sell securities on a forward commitment basis beyond the customary settlement time.
+TBA securities, which are usually mortgage-backed securities, are purchased on a forward commitment basis with an approximate principal amount and no defined maturity date.
+These transactions involve a commitment by a Fund to purchase or sell securities at a future date.
 The price of the underlying securities (usually expressed in terms of yield) and the date when the securities will be delivered and paid for (the settlement date) are fixed at the time the transaction is negotiated.
-In addition, rules of the Financial Industry Regulatory Authority ("FINRA") include mandatory margin requirements that require the Fund to post collateral in connection with its To Be Announced ("TBA") transactions.
-There is no similar requirement applicable to the Fund's TBA counterparties.
-The required collateralization of TBA trades could increase the cost of TBA transactions to the Fund and impose added operational complexity.
+In addition, rules of the Financial Industry Regulatory Authority ("FINRA") include mandatory margin requirements that require a Fund to post collateral in connection with its TBA transactions.
+There is no similar requirement applicable to a Fund's TBA counterparties.
+The required collateralization of TBA trades could increase the cost of TBA transactions to a Fund and impose added operational complexity.
 When-issued purchases and forward commitment transactions are negotiated directly with the other party, and such commitments are not traded on exchanges.
-The Fund will generally purchase securities on a when-issued basis or purchase or sell securities on a forward commitment basis only with the intention of completing the transaction and actually purchasing or selling the securities.
-If deemed advisable as a matter of investment strategy, however, the Fund may dispose of or negotiate a commitment after entering into it.
-The Fund may also sell securities it has committed to purchase before those securities are delivered to the Fund on the settlement date.
-The Fund may realize capital gains or losses in connection with these transactions.
-For purposes of determining the Fund's duration, the maturity of when-issued or forward commitment securities will be calculated from the commitment date.
+A Fund will generally purchase securities on a when-issued basis or purchase or sell securities on a forward commitment basis only with the intention of completing the transaction and actually purchasing or selling the securities.
+If deemed advisable as a matter of investment strategy, however, a Fund may dispose of or negotiate a commitment after entering into it.
+A Fund may also sell securities it has committed to purchase before those securities are delivered to the Fund on the settlement date.
+A Fund may realize capital gains or losses in connection with these transactions.
+For purposes of determining a Fund's duration, the maturity of when-issued or forward commitment securities will be calculated from the commitment date.
 Securities purchased or sold on a when-issued or forward commitment basis involve a risk of loss if the value of the security to be purchased declines prior to the settlement date or if the value of the security to be sold increases prior to the settlement date.